flexigpt/vscode-extension/README.md

 ## Features

 - Ask GPT AI models (GPT3, ChatGPT, etc) anything you want
-- Customize the timeout for OpenAI requests
-- User-defined prompt configuration files
+  - Currently supported: OpenAI completion APIs, with GPT2/3 models
   - Keyboard shortcuts for quick access
+  - Chat activity bar for request/response interaction
+- Use pre-defined prompts in configuration files
+  - Supports request parameter modifications for GPT APIs
+  - Prompts can be enriched using predefined functions or custom functions
+  - In built generic prompts and predefined functions for ease of use

+- Detailed TODO:
+  - Prompt files:
+    - Enable support for post-processing response via handlers in prompts.
+    - Add support for Pre processing the prompt before sending the API.
+  - UI:
+    - Response box needs to handle multiple code languages better.
+    - Add box for inspecting full request/response easily.
+  - Configuration:
+    - Support adding more/large number of prompts in the extension itself and enabling/disabling them for usage via configuration.
+  - Provide enriched data handling functions.
+E.g:
+    - Collect definitions, strip them and pass on, etc.
+    - Diff collection from a git branch for review
+  - Additional features:
+    - Support GPT Edit API.
+Add configuration and VSCode shortcuts support for it.
+    - Support ChatGPT as a backend with conversations API.
+    - Support other models like: [Cohere](https://cohere.ai/), [AI21](https://docs.ai21.com/),

+## Installation

-## Requirements
+- Requirements
   - Visual Studio Code v1.74.0 or later
   - Node.js v19.0.0 or later

-## Installation
+- Steps:
   1. Install Visual Studio Code 1.74.0 or later
   2. Launch Visual Studio Code
   3. From the command palette `Ctrl`-`Shift`-`P` (Windows, Linux) or `Cmd`-`Shift`-`P` (macOS), run `> Extensions: Install Extension`.
   4. Choose the extension `FlexiGPT` by `ppipada`.
   5. Restart Visual Studio Code after the installation

 ## Configuration